kebasaa/SCIO-read/README.md

     - "i2s_tag_config":"20150812-e:PRODUCTION" (Seems to be a hardware version)
 - **Hardware teardown** documented by Sparkfun: [https://learn.sparkfun.com/tutorials/scio-pocket-molecular-scanner-teardown-](https://learn.sparkfun.com/tutorials/scio-pocket-molecular-scanner-teardown-)
 - Reddit channel dedicated to the device: [https://www.reddit.com/r/scio/](https://www.reddit.com/r/scio/)
+- Old versions of the SCiO app (I believe around the 1.2 releases) created log files that could be found in one of the folders on the phone.
+These log files contain the raw data and spectrum returned by the Consumer Physics server.
+For these versions, see [APKpure](https://apkpure.com/scio-pocket-molecular-sensor/com.consumerphysics.consumer/versions)

 ### Measurement principle